 These binoculars weigh less than 10 ounces.
 It also has a foldable design.
 Suffice it to say, carrying it around should not be an issue at all.
 It can be slipped into a small pocket.
 The binoculars offer 10x magnification with a field of view of 309 feet at 1,000 yards.
 This is quite impressive for compact binoculars.
 The field of view is comparable with other mid and full-sized binoculars.

 Its optics are enclosed in a tough and premium-looking casing.
 It is comfortable to hold.
-You’ll also appreciate its robust and water-resistant construction.
+You’ll also appreciate its robust and water-resistant construction, so be sure to always have it in your hunting backpack.

 German brand Leica was founded in 1914 by Ernst Leitz.
 The name of the firm was derived from the first three letters of the founder’s name and the first two letters of the word camera.
 Leica binoculars are known for their excellent design and construction.
 All binoculars of the brand come with a lifetime limited warranty.